ripmarkus/whoknows_ripmarkus/documentation/reports/mandatory-2/mandatory-2.md

 # How are you DevOps?

+DevOps is not a checklist, it is a culture that emerges from continuous, full-time collaboration over time.
+A 10 ECTS course represents roughly 275 hours of total student work, spread across a semester, split between multiple people, and competing with other obligations.
+The practices described below are real, but they exist in a context that is structurally incompatible with what DevOps actually demands.
+What follows is an honest reflection on how close we got, and where the constraints showed.

+With that said, the following tries to answer the question on its own terms.

 We use CALMS as a framework to argue why we are DevOps, and where we fall short.

 ## Culture